Poverty and Housing Law Clinic

 HACC agreed to resolve the case by paying B a confidential sum and training its property managers on the Fair Housing Act and the Violence Against Women Act (two of the more important laws that HACC violated by refusing to rehouse B).

 University of Chicago law students win nearly impossible case.

-When C first came to LAF, her case seemed hopeless.
+When C first came to Legal aid Chicago, her case seemed hopeless.
 She was 37-years-old and raising six minor children on her own, and the Chicago Housing Authority had just terminated her assistance under the Housing Choice Voucher Program (a tenant-based rental assistance program) on the grounds that she had pled guilty to felony possession of illegal drugs on two separate occasions.

 The first time (when she participated in a drug deal only because she feared retaliation from her imprisoned boyfriend's fellow gang members if she refused) she was sentenced to probation.

 The second time (when drugs that a different ex-boyfriend left in her car were discovered when she was pulled over for a traffic violation) she was sentenced to eighteen months in prison because she was still on probation.

 Although C had a procedural defense that could get her case remanded back to CHA for a new administrative hearing, it didn't seem like she could possibly win this hearing.
 Fortunately, one of Legal Aid Chicago’s housing attorneys determined during the initial interview that C was a victim of domestic violence, and that her criminal activity was directly related to the abuse she endured at the hands of two ex-boyfriends.

 Convincing CHA of this fact would be extremely difficult, but Neha Lall (who taught a class on gender-based violence here at The Law School) took the case and enlisted the aid of two of her students: Rachel Bell and Melissa Gworek.
 They raced to court and got the case remanded to CHA for a new hearing, and that’s when the really hard work began.